 Food waste isn’t the only problem.
 Water consumption, transport emissions, and packaging problems are also part of the food industry’s sustainability strategy.

-1.8 percent of Europe’s water use comes from the food and drink industry.
+1.8 percent of Europe’s water use comes from the food and drink industry (discover more about this, here).
 With demand set to increase in the next few years, efforts are being made to manage this consumption.

 Firstly, initiatives to address the use of water throughout the life-cycle of a food product is being worked on.
 The aim is to work on employing tools to measure this usage in order to manage practices.
 With this, results will become visible, especially in cost saving, helping to promote the adoption of new tactics.